arabog/ALX_T_Notes/wk1/day4/shell.md

 ls -l /etc /bin             List the files in the /bin directory and the /etc directory in long format
 ls -la ..
 List all files (even ones with names beginning with a period character,
 which are normally hidden) in the parent of the working directory in long format
+ls -l | grep ^d or ls -d */ List only the directories
 ```
 ![l6](l6.png?raw=true "l6")
 ![l10](l10.png?raw=true "l10")